multiversx/mx-docs/docs/developers/nft-tokens.md

 ## **Introduction**

 The Elrond protocol introduces native NFT support by adding metadata and attributes on top of the already existing [ESDT](/developers/esdt-tokens).
-This way, one can issue a semi fungible token or a non-fungible token which is quite similar to an ESDT, but has a few more attributes, such as a changeable URI.
+This way, one can issue a semi-fungible token or a non-fungible token which is quite similar to an ESDT, but has a few more attributes, such as a changeable URI.
 Once owning a quantity of a NFT/SFT, users will have their data store directly under their account, inside the trie.
 All the fields available inside a NFT/SFT token can be found [here](/developers/nft-tokens#nftsft-fields).

 **The flow of issuing and transferring non-fungible or semi-fungible tokens is:**